peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 On large, these shouldn't come as a surprise, as we expect location and the number of people it accommodates to be somwhere at the top.

-It might be surprising, though, that the number of bathrooms was more important than bedrooms.
-This could be due to the number of bathroom representing a more accurate way to track the size of the property, as it is common make 4 bedrooms out of a 2 bedroom apartment, but not many artificially increase the number of the bathrooms.
+It might be surprising, though, that the number of bathrooms was more important than the number of bedrooms.
+However, it could be that the number of bathrooms represents a more accurate way to track the size of the property.
+For example, it is common for landlords to construct 4 bedrooms out of a 2 bedroom apartment in order to increase revenue but not many artificially increase the number of bathrooms.

 In other words, an apartment with 6 bedrooms is not necessarily very large, as it could be due to the fact that each room was split into two.
 However, chances are that if an apartment has 6 bathrooms, it is quite large!
 We've also seen this in the correlation plot, where there was a higher correlation between the average price and number of bathrooms than between the average price and number of bedrooms.

-## Visualising the distribution of the Residuals (prdiction error)
+## Visualising the distribution of residuals (prediction error)